Geometric Origin of Non-Bloch PT Symmetry Breaking

-\emph{Discussions.--} We have presented a theory of non-Bloch PT symmetry breaking in 1D, which not only explains its geometric origin, but also provides an efficient formula for the threshold.
-On the other hand, it is known that the threshold in higher dimensions universally approaches zero as the system size increases \cite{song2022non}.
-Although computing the GBZ in higher dimensions remains challenging, our theory may still provide some intuition of the PT symmetry in higher dimensions.
-Since the non-Bloch van Hove singularities causes the PT symmetry breaking in 1D, their proliferation in higher dimensions may be responsible for the universal thresholdless behaviors, which is left for future studies.
-Back to the 1D cases that are experimentally most tractable, our predictions can be verified on various state-of-the-art platforms such as cold atom \cite{li2019observation,Gou2020tunable} and quantum optics systems \cite{xiao2021observation}.
+\emph{Conclusions.--} We have presented a theory of non-Bloch PT symmetry breaking in one dimension, which not only explains its geometric origin but also provides an efficient formula for the threshold.
+Given the fact that the concept of GBZ has recently been generalized to non-Hermitian continuum systems \cite{longhi2021continuum, guo2022continuum, Yokomizo2022continuum,hu2023nonbloch} and disordered systems \cite{ZHANG2023disorder,liu2023modified_GBZ}, it is an interesting direction to develop our theory in these contexts.
+Moreover, it is known that the threshold in higher dimensions universally approaches zero as the system size increases \cite{song2022non}.
+In view of the lastest progress on higher-dimensional GBZ \cite{wang2022amoeba,Jiang2023dimensional}, our theory can have implications for PT symmetry in higher dimensions.
+For example, since the non-Bloch van Hove singularities are tied to the non-Bloch PT symmetry breaking in one dimension, their proliferation in higher dimensions may be responsible for the universal thresholdless behavior, which is left for future studies.
+Back to the 1D cases that are experimentally most convenient, our predictions can be verified on various state-of-the-art platforms such as cold atom \cite{li2019observation,Gou2020tunable} and quantum optics systems \cite{xiao2021observation}.

 {\it Acknowledgements.--} This work is supported by NSFC under Grant No. 12125405.